richcsst/BBS-Universal/files/main/README.md

 # Creating Custom Menu Files

+The files in "files/main/" are specifically for the server side of the software that users will see

 ## Naming

 The file must have the suffix that describes the text mode it will be used for processing.